 Insulation Inspections: All enclosure elements for the Rated Home shall have their insulation assessed in accordance with this Standard.
-Installed cavity insulation shall be rated as Grade I, II, or III in accordance with the on-site inspection procedures equivalent to Appendix A of the Mortgage Industry National Home Energy Rating Systems Standard.
+Installed insulation shall be rated as Grade I, II, or III in accordance with the on-site inspection procedures in Appendix A.

-The insulation of the Energy Rating Reference Home enclosure elements shall be modeled as Grade I. The insulation of the Rated Home shall either be inspected according to procedures equivalent to Appendix A of the Mortgage Industry National Home Energy Rating Systems Standards or, if not inspected, shall be modeled as Grade III and shall be recorded as “not inspected” in the rating.
+The insulation of the Energy Rating Reference Home enclosure elements shall be modeled as Grade I. The insulation of the Rated Home shall either be inspected according to procedures in Appendix A or, if not inspected, shall be modeled as Grade III and shall be recorded as “not inspected” in the rating.

 Exceptions:

-(a) Modular and manufactured housing using IPIA inspections shall be considered as an acceptable alternative for the Energy Rating inspection where the manufacturer of the home includes the on-site inspection procedures for insulation details and requirements in their DAPIA packages, which are used by IPIAs for their factory inspections.
+(a) Modular and manufactured housing using IPIA inspections shall be considered as an acceptable alternative for the Energy Rating inspection where the manufacturer of the home includes the on-site inspection procedures for insulation details and requirements in Appendix A in their DAPIA packages, which are used by IPIAs for their factory inspections.

-(b) The R-values for non-structural materials or for Structural Insulated Panels (SIPs), Insulated Concrete Forms (ICFs), and other pre-manufactured assemblies when accompanied by supporting test data consistent with ASTM C177-10, ASTM C518-10, ASTM C1114-06, ASTM C236-93 or ASTM C976-96.
+(b) The R-Values for non-structural materials or for Structural Insulated Panels (SIPs), Insulated Concrete Forms (ICFs), and other pre-manufactured assemblies when accompanied by supporting test data consistent with ASTM C177, ASTM C518, ASTM C1114, ASTM C1363 or ASTM C976.

-Insulation Assessment: Insulated surfaces categorized as “Grade I” shall be modeled such that the insulation R-value within the cavity is considered at its measured (for loose fill) or labeled value, including other adjustments, for the insulated surface area (not including framing or other structural materials which shall be accounted for separately).
-Insulated surfaces categorized as "Grade II" shall be modeled such that there is no insulation R-value for 2% of the insulated surface area and its measured or labeled value, including other adjustments, for the remainder of the insulated surface area (not including framing or other structural materials).
-Insulated surfaces categorized as "Grade III" shall be modeled such that there is no insulation R-value for 5% of the insulated surface area and its measured or labeled value, including other adjustments, for the remainder of the insulated surface area (not including framing or other structural materials).
-Other building materials, including framing, sheathing, and air films, shall be assigned aged or settled values according to ASHRAE Fundamentals.
+Insulation Assessment: Insulated surfaces categorized as “Grade I” shall be modeled such that the insulation R-Value is considered at its measured (for loose fill) or labeled value, including other adjustments, for the insulated surface area (not including framing or other structural materials which shall be accounted for separately).
+Insulated surfaces categorized as "Grade II" shall be modeled such that there is no insulation R-Value for 2% of the insulated surface area and its measured or labeled value, including other adjustments, for the remainder of the insulated surface area (not including framing or other structural materials).
+Insulated surfaces categorized as "Grade III" shall be modeled such that there is no insulation R-Value for 5% of the insulated surface area and its measured or labeled value, including other adjustments, for the remainder of the insulated surface area (not including framing or other structural materials).
+Other building materials, including framing, sheathing, and air films, shall be assigned aged or settled values according to ASHRAE Handbook of Fundamentals.
 In addition, the following accepted conventions shall be used in modeling Rated Home insulation enclosures:

 (a) Insulation that does not cover framing members shall not be modeled as if it covers the framing.
-Insulated surfaces that have continuous insulation, including rigid foam, fibrous batt, loose fill, sprayed insulation or insulated siding, covering the framing members shall be assessed and modeled according to Section 4.2.2.2 and combined with the cavity insulation, framing and other materials to determine the overall assembly R-value.
+Insulated surfaces that have continuous insulation, including rigid foam, fibrous batt, loose fill, sprayed insulation or insulated siding, covering the framing members shall be assessed and modeled according to Section 4.2.2.2 and combined with the cavity insulation, framing and other materials to determine the overall assembly R-Value.

-(b) The base R-value of fibrous insulation that is compressed to less than its full rated thickness in a completely enclosed cavity shall be assessed according to the manufacturer's documentation.
-In the absence of such documentation, use R-value correction factor (CF) for Compressed Batt or Blanket from Manual J, 8th edition Table A5-1, Section 7-d.
+(b) The base R-Value of fibrous insulation that is compressed to less than its full rated thickness in a completely enclosed cavity shall be assessed according to the manufacturer's documentation.
+In the absence of such documentation, use R-Value correction factor (CF) for Compressed Batt or Blanket from Manual J, 8th edition Table A5-1, Section 7-d.

-(c) Areas of an assembly having different insulation types or R-values (including uninsulated areas in excess of 5% of any otherwise insulated building component) shall be modeled separately, with the applicable R-values and assembly areas associated with each different insulation situation.
+(c) Areas of an assembly having different insulation types or R-Values (including uninsulated areas in excess of 5% of any otherwise insulated building component) shall be modeled separately, with the applicable R-Values and assembly areas associated with each different insulation situation.